sfeuga/mkgitignore/README.md

 1. Download [latest](https://github.com/sfeuga/mkgitignore/releases/latest) version or clone this repo
 2. Run `sudo make install` from the downloaded and extracted folder
-3. Run `source ~/.{ba,z}shrc` to get completion.
+3. Open a new shell or run `source ~/.{ba,z}shrc` to get completion.
-3. Optional: To install the [cheat file](https://github.com/cheat/cheat) run `curl -sFLo $HOME/.cheat/mkgitignore --create-dirs https://raw.githubusercontent.com/sfeuga/mkgitignore/master/mkgitignore.cheat`
+4. Optional: To install the [cheat file](https://github.com/cheat/cheat) run `curl -sFLo $HOME/.cheat/mkgitignore --create-dirs https://raw.githubusercontent.com/sfeuga/mkgitignore/master/mkgitignore.cheat`

 You can also setup a git alias to create a default `.gitignore` with `git config --global alias.mkg '!mkgitignore -d'` and then type `git mkg` to generate your default `.gitignore` or type `git mkg -k ruby` to use "default" and "ruby"